 Since recycling is not required and implemented into apartment complexes or other multi-family properties, residents can show interest and ask their property managers or association presidents to see about introducing service.
 Residents in the City of Tampa can take their recycling to our public drop-off locations.
 These drop-off containers are accessible to the public but require all items to be loose and not bagged and all cardboard to be flattened.
 Drop-off locations can be found on the main recycling webpage.

-If you received an ‘Oops’ tag on your recycling cart, it means you had items that are not accepted mixed in with your recyclables.
+If you received an red warning tag on your recycling cart, it means you had items that are not accepted mixed in with your recyclables.
 To protect the quality of recycling in the collection vehicle, recycling carts with unaccepted items will not be serviced.
 The City uses tags to enhance the quality of the recycling program and provide real time, curbside education.
 The tag will provide all the necessary information to be successful when recycling and avoid a tag in the future.
 To receive service on your next scheduled service day, the unaccepted items must be removed from the cart.
+Households that exhibit routine misuse of green recycling carts may not be eligible to continue participating in the program.
 For more information, please visit: tampa.gov/Recycle.

 Single family homes can request a recycling cart online or by phone through the Utilities Call Center is at 813-274-8811.
 If you are replacing a damaged or broken cart, that cart must be placed curbside to be switched out.
 Only one cart per residence is allowed at this time.